Navaneeth-Developer/cartrabbit-shopify-task/README.md

 ### 3. Configure Environment Variables

-- Create a .env file in the outside web directory.
+- Create a .env file in the root directory of the project.
 - Add the required Shopify

   API keys: